firstbbice/docker-openldap/DCSi.md

 DCSi first, so here it is.
 It's incredibly useful on it's own provided you put useful data in it.
-While deciding what data to put into it, think to yourself, "What data might a new, junior sysadmin might need when woken up at 3 AM because something fell over.
+While deciding what data to put into it, think to yourself, "What data might a new, junior sysadmin might need when woken up at 3 AM because something fell over".
-Think, location,
+Think, location, links to
-build/troubleshooting notes, support-contract info, contacts for those support contracts (and whatever serial numbers or other data you'll need), how to get out-of-band access via iLO or some KVM server, etc. Anything that might be useful to know.
-It might just mean the new junior admin will be able fix the problem instead of having to escalate and wake you up to ask questions!
+build/troubleshooting notes, support-contract info, contacts for those support contracts (and whatever serial numbers or other data you'll need), how to get out-of-band access via iLO or some KVM server, etc, anything that might be useful to know.
+It might just mean the new junior admin will be able fix the problem instead of having to escalate and wake you up to ask help fix things!

 ### That's a lot of sensitive info!